 Step 4: Revise the survey instrument or procedures, as needed, based on findings from the pilot.

-Each ZOI Midline Survey questionnaire will be rigorously pretested twice prior to the Interviewer main training, allowing the pilot exercise to focus mainly on identifying practical implementation issues.
+Each ZOI Survey questionnaire will be rigorously pretested twice prior to the Interviewer main training, allowing the pilot exercise to focus mainly on identifying practical implementation issues.
 These might include the need for additional training for field team members; challenges encountered with logistical arrangements, such as transportation and equipment distribution; and errors in translations, data collection, or transmission.
 [CONTRACTOR] and the [SURVEY SUBCONTRACTOR] will review all concerns brought to their attention and decide on appropriate corrective actions.
 It is critical that each issue be properly addressed before the fieldwork begins.

 Form I: Feedback form